Recent Figures Show New Home Sales and Prices Rise in Raleigh

 A total of 5,785 new homes were sold during the 12 months that ended in December, up from 5,730 for the year that ended in November.

-Of the total number of closings, new home closings made up 22.8%.
-A year earlier, new home closings made up 22.1% of total closings.
-Closings of new and existing homes grew year-over-year in January after also rising in December year-over-year.
+Out of all housing closings, new home closings made up 29.5%.
+This is down from the a year earlier when new home closings accounted for 31.6% of total closings.
+For new and existing homes, closings increased year-over-year in December after also increasing in November year-over-year.